 Comparison: Operation and Weight

-Despite the fact that the weight of the Stihl MS 291 is less than Husqvarna 455 without the bar, some users claim the latter feels lighter in operation.
+Although the weight of the Stihl ms291 is less than the Husqvarna 455 without the bar, some users claim the latter feels lighter in operation.
+I agree.

 Winner: Husqvarna 455 Rancher